-Our Visitor Center houses dioramas of woodland animals and exhibits of live amphibians and reptiles.
+Our Visitor Center houses dioramas of woodland animals and exhibits of live amphibians, reptiles, and fish.

 The Animal Exhibits